 Cancer is one of the world's leading killers.
 It affects men and women of all ages and in different parts of the body.
 Among the most common and deadly cancers are lung cancer, colorectal cancer and liver cancer.

 Colorectal cancer affects an average of one in 14 men and one in 15 women.
 It is common in people over 50 and early detection is essential to improve the chances of a cure.

 What is colorectal cancer?

-Diet and lifestyle more generally are an important factor in the development of the tumor.
+Diet and lifestyle more generally are important factors in the development of the tumor.
 Indeed, researchers have noticed that colorectal cancer is more common in countries that consume and depend on industrial products.
-For example, the Japanese in their country are little affected by the disease, but become as affected as the Americans a few years after immigrating to the United States.
+For example, the Japanese in their country are little affected by the disease but become as affected as the Americans a few years after immigrating to the United States.

 Evolution of the disease